 You do!
 Thank you to everyone who entered our awards programme.
-Entry is now closed.
+Entry is now closed, but we’d love it if you continued to share your best hacks.
 See below for a great range of hacks showcasing the small things people do to perfect processes, elevate experiences, and make their businesses better.
+Our winners can be found here.

 Encourage customers to review on Google, as gold stars draw the eye when Googling and searching online.